tillwenke/museum_item_classification/README.md

 execute this block - to have the changes present in the current notebook you will have to read the files in again via `from setup_general import *` and you can proceed in the notebook from top to bottom.

+We set settings so that Notebook outputs are fully displayed for investigation purposes.
+But this makes it necessary to limit what you want to see when displaying variables containing large amount of data, so for example rather do `prep.head()`than `prep`.

 # How to use:

 Run the notebooks in the following order: